Optimal radial basis for density-based atomic representations: Conclusions

-In the presence of multiple chemical elements, it is highly beneficial to construct a combined basis in which radial channels associated with different species are combined.
-This combined basis can capture the same amount of information of a primitive basis that is 3 to 5 times larger, and is essential to the efficient construction of high-order density correlation features.
-It shall help accelerate the convergence of the schemes, such as NICE, ACE, MTP, that rely on very high body order terms.
-We show that linear NICE models built on high-order combinations of the optimal basis yield much lower error that those constructed on a GTO basis of similar size, even though the truncation of the body order iteration, or introducing nonlinearities, can also affect, positively or negatively, convergence.
+\revtwo{ The performance gains associated with the use of an optimal basis are much clearer in the presence of multiple chemical elements, in particular when using a combined basis in which radial channels associated with different species are considered together in the construction of the symmetry-adapted feature covariance matrix.
+This combined basis can capture the same amount of information of a primitive basis that is 3 to 5 times larger, and is essential to the efficient construction of high-order density correlation features, given that we show analytically how the loss of information that is due to a truncated basis becomes worse with increasing $\nu$.} It shall help accelerate the convergence of the schemes, such as NICE, ACE, MTP, that rely on very high body order terms.
+We show that linear NICE models built on high-order combinations of the optimal basis yield much lower error than those constructed on a GTO basis of similar size, even though the truncation of the body order iteration, or introducing nonlinearities, can also affect, positively or negatively, convergence.

-Given that the determination of the optimal basis is much less demanding than the fitting of even the simplest models, the fact it can be evaluated as rapidly of any other basis by using a spline approximation, and the fact that in all tests we performed led to comparable or better accuracy than standard choices of orthogonal bases, we recommend adopting this scheme in any machine-learning approach that requires representing an atomic density.
+\revtwo{The determination of the optimal basis is much less demanding than the fitting of even the simplest models.
+After fitting, the evaluation of the contracted basis involves no overhead over a primitive basis of equal size, thanks to the use of a spline approximation.
+Given that it provides consistently higher information content, and that it results in models that have comparable (for silicon) or much better (for QM9) accuracy than standard choices of orthogonal bases, we recommend adopting this scheme in any machine-learning approach that requires representing an atomic density -- particularly for systems that involve many chemical species, or for frameworks that rely on the evaluation of high-order density correlations.}